openstack/nova/doc/source/admin/configuration/hypervisors.rst

   management interface into ``nova-compute`` to run Linux, Windows, FreeBSD and NetBSD virtual machines.

-* `XenServer`_ - XenServer, Xen Cloud Platform (XCP) and other XAPI based Xen variants runs Linux or Windows virtual machines.
-You must install the ``nova-compute`` service in a para-virtualized VM.

 * `Hyper-V`_ - Server virtualization with Microsoft Hyper-V, use to run Windows, Linux, and FreeBSD virtual machines.
 Runs ``nova-compute`` natively on the Windows virtualization platform.